tomedunn/the-finished-book/_theory/variability-encounter-difficulty/variability-encounter-difficulty.md

     <figcaption>Figure 1: Shows the probability of each side winning in an encounter with four identical PCs and one NPC who goes third in initiative.
 For the PCs \(N_{i} = 12\) and \(\CV_{i} = 0.5\), and for the NPC \(\CV_{j} = 0.5\).
 The encounter difficulty thresholds shown here are \(\diff_{i} = 0.15\) for Easy, \(\diff_{i} = 0.30\) for Medium, \(\diff_{i} = 0.45\) for Hard, and \(\diff_{i} = 0.70\) for Deadly.</figcaption>
 </figure>

-The probability of the PCs winning behaves largely as expected, starting out near zero and increasing with the encounter difficulty past the start of the Hard difficulty range.
-By the end of the Hard difficulty range, the probability of the PCs winning drops to around $$89\%$$, and it continues to drop in a fairly linear fashion throughout the Deadly difficulty range until reaching $$50\%$$ at $$\diff_{i} = 1$$.
+The probability of the PCs winning behaves largely as expected, starting out near one and decreasing with the encounter difficulty past the start of the Hard difficulty range.
+By the end of the Hard difficulty range, the probability of the PCs winning has dropped to around $$89\%$$, and it continues to drop in a fairly linear fashion throughout the Deadly difficulty range until reaching $$50\%$$ at $$\diff_{i} = 1$$.

 That the PCs have only a $$50\%$$ chance of winning when $$\diff_{i} = 1$$ makes intuitive sense, since the PCs and NPCs are expected to win in the same number of rounds before factoring in variability.
 This result is helped by the fact that the enemy NPC always goes third in the initiative order.
 If they had gone earlier in the initiative order then their chances of winning would be higher, and they had gone later the chances would be lower.